Mitchfork :]

 Ball is life.

 At the end of my Gunpla-Kun DX build, I said I was getting back to something more traditional.
 But I never said it was most traditional.
 The Master Grade Ball (ver.
-Ka) is an older kit that is unique by virtue of not being a mobile suit - instead it's in it's own weapon category as a non-humaniod "mobile pod".
+Ka) is an older kit that is unique by virtue of not being a mobile suit - instead it's in it's own weapon category as a non-humanoid "mobile pod".

 "Ver.
 Ka" refers to a class of gunpla designed and produced by Hajime Katoki.
 Katoki is a mechanical designer who shows up on a few Gundam series - most notably doing principal mech designs for Sentinel, 0083: Stardust Memory, Endless Waltz, and Unicorn.
 He also contributed as part of a team on several other series, like Victory Gundam where he designed the titular Victory.
 Within the Master Grade line, Bandai have also seen fit to give him his own unique sub-brand of kits - typically featuring redesigned versions of popular mobile suits.
 His mobile suit redesigns typically feature similar design ethos - more athletic proportions (with longer legs/smaller torsos), lots of inner frame detail, heavy decal use, and overall more "realistic" mechanical sensibilities.